 My Favorite Birch Aquarium’s Exhibits

 There are several unique exhibits to be seen here.
 For instance, I have always liked the sardine and mackerel tank at the entrance.
 Indeed, there is something to be said about how the fish keep swimming around in circles; it feels a bit hypnotic.
-I find it hard to look away.

 I am also partial to the Giant Kelp Tank as I am familiar with all of these fish from back in the day when I was a Fisheries Technician.
-In fact, I came to this aquarium to sit and study this tank before I started the job.
+I came to this aquarium to sit and study this tank before I started the job.
 It was a way for me to review.

 The Birch Aquarium has been researching twelve different Seahorse species for more than 20 years.